-Seasonal Energy Efficiency Ratio (SEER) is the unit by which air conditioning efficiency is measured.
-In the world of air conditioning, the higher the SEER, the better the efficiency, and the lower your energy costs.
-Higher-efficiency (SEER) systems will normally cost more to purchase than lower-efficiency systems, but cost substantially less to operate over time.
+The Seasonal Energy Efficiency Ratio (SEER) is the standard for measuring air conditioning efficiency.
+In the air conditioning industry, the higher the SEER, the better the efficiency, and the lower your energy bills will be.
+Although higher-efficiency (SEER) systems are more expensive to buy, they cost significantly less to run in the long run.

-As a general rule, if you intend to remain in the property where you will install the system purchased for less than five years, 14 or 15 SEER may be your best choice from a strict return-on-investment standpoint.
-If you feel you will be in the property between five and ten years, 16 or 18 SEER may be your best choice.
+As a general guideline, if you plan to stay in the property where you will install the system for less than five years, a 14 or 15 SEER system may be the best option from a return-on-investment perspective.
+If you plan to remain in the property for five to ten years, a 16 or 18 SEER system may be the best choice.

-If you intend to occupy the home where you will install the system for more than ten years, equipment efficiencies as high as 25 SEER are available and should be given careful consideration, depending on your purchasing ability and budget.
+If you plan to stay in the home where you will install the system for more than ten years, you should consider equipment efficiencies as high as 25 SEER, depending on your purchasing potential and budget.

 - Quieter operation